ZIP: 226

 Asset Identifiers

-For every new Asset, there must be a new and unique Asset Identifier.
+For every new Asset, there MUST be a new and unique Asset Identifier.
 Every Asset is defined by an Asset description, \(\mathsf{asset\_desc}\!\) , which is a global byte string (scoped across all future versions of Zcash).
 From this Asset description and the issuance validating key of the issuer, the specific Asset Identifier, \(\mathsf{AssetId}\!\) , the Asset Digest, and the Asset Base ( \(\mathsf{AssetBase}\!\) ) are derived as defined in ZIP 227 5.

 This Asset Base will be the base point of the value commitment for the specific Custom Asset.
 Note that the Asset Base of the ZEC Asset will be kept as the original value base point, \(\mathcal{V}^{\mathsf{Orchard}}\!\) .